nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **A**: Ensure that the command syntax (e.g., `list-claims INDEX pt/POLICY_TYPE`) is correct, and that the flags (e.g., `pt/`) are entered correctly.
 You can refer to [Command Structure](#4-command-structure) to better understand the command structure.

 **Q**: Does Prudy support special characters in client names or addresses?<br>
 **A**: Currently, Prudy does not support special characters in client names.
-However, addresses and descriptions can include alphanumeric characters and symbols.
+However, addresses and emails can include alphanumeric characters and symbols.

 **Q**: What should I do if Prudy shows an error message saying "invalid index"?<br>
 **A**: Ensure that the index you entered corresponds to an actual client or policy in the current displayed list.
 If you recently filtered the list, the index may differ from the full list.